NeilujD/georide-js/README.md

 * `fetch` : The project is using fetch to request the data from the API (`node-fetch` for Node environment).
 It permit to handle easyly request promises and make it usable in Node application as in browser's.

-* Customizable option : If Georide decide to change their API endpoints you can set options so your client still works.
+* Customizable option : If Georide decide to change their API endpoints you can set options so your client can still works.

 * Socket client implementation : It implement `socket.io` client to simplify the event subscription the API provide.